-Our matcha comes from our affiliated farmlands in Kyoto, Japan.
-A combination of the right climatic conditions, hilly terrain, fertile soil, fresh water and a legacy of cultivating secrets makes Kyoto’s farmlands the ideal nurturing ground to grow the purest and most authentic form of matcha, compared to other countries.
+Our matcha comes from our affiliated farmlands in the Shizuoka prefecture in Japan.
+A combination of the right climatic conditions, hilly terrain, fertile soil, fresh water and a legacy of cultivating secrets makes Shizuoka’s farmlands the ideal nurturing ground to grow the purest and most authentic form of matcha, compared to other countries.

 The preparation of matcha is an intricate process.
 The tea leaves are grown in shade, retaining maximum levels of chlorophyll, which gives matcha its vibrant green colour and a rich vegetal taste profile.
 Our tea experts ensure that only the most tender and freshest leaves are handpicked and stone-ground into a delicate powder with minimal processing.